⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 The outcome of the sequencing is an accurate course structure where each element corresponds to a specific learning objective and contributes to the achievement of the overall course goal(s).

-Once the course structure has been defined, the instructional designer must propose the best mix of methods and techniques in each online course structure segment.
+After all, the instructional designer should propose the best mix of methods and techniques in each online course structure segment.

 3. Define Instructional strategy

-An instructional strategy is a long-term, high-level plan of accomplishing course goal(s) through available learning resources (the methods, techniques, and devices used to instruct learners).
+An instructional strategy is a long-term, high-level plan for accomplishing course goal(s) through available learning resources (the methods, techniques, and devices used to instruct learners).

 The Instructional designer should bind learning and design theory knowledge with accumulated information from learning goals, objectives, and target audience analysis to create the instructional strategy.